-I have reviewed a lot of survey sites, and I am afraid that what I discovered while researching this one is about the same thing that I have discovered about many of them… that the payout for your time and effort does not seem to be enough to justify using them as a side hustle.
+I am afraid that what I discovered while researching this one is about the same thing that I have discovered about many of them… that the payout for your time and effort does not seem to be enough to justify using them as a side hustle.

 So even though I was unable to use Consumer Village, I still felt like, with what little information I was able to acquire, it would not make a suitable side-hustle opportunity anyway.

 This was mostly due to the amount of money that it paid out per survey, coupled with how many surveys they sent out.

 So, in the end, I have come to learn that most survey sites do fall under this category.
 But… that does not necessarily mean that they are not worth using at all.
 If you like to take surveys, and you enjoy the process of sharing your opinion, then yes—you can make some pretty decent cash doing it.